iti-ict/wakamiti/wakamiti-doc/docs/introduction/getting-started.en.md

 A scenario belongs to a specific software feature.
 Each feature can contain many scenarios, and are defined in `.feature` files that must be in our working directory (or subdirectory).

-A concrete example would be to get a pet owner.
+A specific example in this tutorial would be to consult a pet owner.

 Create an empty file named `example.feature` with the following content:
 ```gherkin